tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_general.md

 }
 ```

- * Called when a new savefile is created
+ * Called when a new savefile is created (usually when map has wiped)
  * No return behavior

 ## OnRconCommand